 2. Our Terms and Conditions apply exclusively; Customer terms that differ from or supplement them in a manner unfavourable to us do not apply even if we do not explicitly object to them.

-4. In cases of continuing obligation, Customer will be notified in writing of any chang-es to provisions and provided with a reference to the affected provisions.
-These changes are considered accepted by Customer if Customer proceeds with the continuing obligation without objecting within an appropriate period of time.
+4. In cases of continuing obligation, the Customer will be notified in writing of any changes to provisions and provided with a reference to the affected provisions.
+These changes are considered accepted by the Customer if the Customer proceeds with the continuing obligation without objecting within an appropriate period of time.

-5. Unless otherwise indicated, “Goods” are defined as items contractually owed to Customer, including software, even when provided by intangible means, e.g. through electronic transmission.
+5. Unless otherwise indicated, “goods” are defined as items contractually owed to the Customer, including software, even when provided by intangible means, e.g. through electronic transmission.

-1. Our offers are subject to change.
-Customer offers are considered accepted upon written confirmation by us, e.g. through an order confirmation or invoice for ad-vance payment, or upon performance of the delivery or service.
+1. Our offers are non-binding.
+Customer offers are considered accepted upon written confirmation by us, e.g. through an order confirmation or invoice for advance payment, or upon performance of the delivery or service.

 4. We are entitled to subcontract.

-5. Any costs incurred while preparing a cost estimate requested by Customer must be reimbursed by Customer according to the time spent preparing it.
+5. Any costs incurred while preparing a cost estimate requested by the Customer must be reimbursed by the Customer according to the time spent preparing it.

-1. Our Goods are intended exclusively for use by Customer as defined in Section A(1).
-Customer must advise us if it intends to supply Goods purchased from us to a con-sumer, or to a third company that in turn intends to supply Goods to a consumer.
+1. Our goods are intended exclusively for the Customer.
+The Customer must advise us if it intends to supply goods purchased from us to a consumer, a third company or a reseller that in turn intends to supply goods to a consumer or a third company.

-3. We reserve the right to make standard technical modifications, particularly im-provements, up until delivery, provided that quality is not significantly altered nor the interests of Customer unreasonably impaired.
+3. We reserve the right to make standard technical modifications, particularly improvements, up until delivery, provided that quality is not significantly altered nor the interests of the Customer unreasonably impaired.

-4. Statements regarding quality or durability of Goods or services do not consti-tute a guarantee within the meaning of Section 276(1) of the German Civil Code (BGB), nor do they constitute a guarantee (warranty) within the meaning of Sec-tion 443 BGB unless we expressly provide such a guarantee in writing.
-Any guar-antee provided by a third-party manufacturer of a product will be passed on to Customer; the scope of such a manufacturer’s guarantee is determined by the third-party manufacturer’s warranty terms and conditions.
+4. Statements regarding quality or durability of goods or services do not constitute a guarantee within the meaning of Section 276(1) of the German Civil Code (BGB), nor do they constitute a guarantee within the meaning of Section 443 BGB unless we expressly provide such a guarantee in writing.
+Any guarantee provided by a third-party manufacturer of a product will be passed on to the Customer; the scope of such a manufacturer’s guarantee is determined by the third-party manufacturer’s guarantee conditions.

-5. If Goods are custom-made or modified to Customer specifications, we are not required to inspect these specifications unless obligated to do so under a special agreement.
-Customer is not entitled to claim defects arising from such require-ments or from third-party hardware or software used by Customer.
+5. If goods are created or modified on the basis of Customer`s specifications, we are not required to inspect these specifications unless obligated to do so under a special agreement.
+The Customer is not entitled to claim defects arising from such specifications or from hardware or software delivered by a third party and used by the Customer.

 2. Unless agreed otherwise, software will be delivered in a version compatible with the current versions of Microsoft Windows operating systems.

 3. The manufacturer’s original user documentation will be provided for all third-party standard software.
 We are not required to deliver any additional documentation beyond this.
-If requested, Customer may consult the original user documentation before entering into the contract.
-In addition, documentation is delivered in the form of the software’s online help resources.
-Customer may request more exten-sive written documentation before entering into the contract, for which we will then submit an offer.
+If requested, the Customer may consult the original user documentation before entering into the contract.
+Documentation is also delivered in the form of the software’s online help resources.
+The Customer may request more extensive written documentation before entering into the contract, for which we will then submit an offer.

-4. We are required to provide the object code of purchased software via storage media.
-Customer is not entitled to request provision or disclosure of the software source code.
+4. We are required to provide the object code of purchased software via data media.
+We are not required to provide or disclose the software source code.

-7. Customer is responsible for setting up appropriate monitor workstations and en-suring their compliance with legal workplace-safety regulations; this is neither owed nor will it be verified by us.
+7. The Customer is responsible for setting up appropriate monitor workstations and ensuring their compliance with legal workplace-safety regulations; this is neither owed nor will it be verified by us.

-8. Customer will ensure the presence of competent, trained employees during trial use and installation, and, if necessary, suspend other work on the computer sys-tem.
-Customer is responsible for backing up all its data prior to each installation.
+8. The Customer will ensure the presence of competent, trained employees during trial use and installation, and, if necessary, suspend other work on the computer system.
+The Customer is responsible for backing up all of its data prior to each installation.

-1. Usage rights are transferred to Customer only upon full payment.
-Any usage grant-ed prior to full payment may be revoked at any time.
+1. Usage rights are transferred to the Customer only upon full payment.
+Any usage granted prior to full payment may be revoked at any time.

-3. Unless agreed otherwise, Customer receives non-exclusive, non-transferable per-mission to use the software for an indefinite period of time.
-Customer is not permit-ted to grant usage rights to any third party.
+3. Unless agreed otherwise, the Customer receives non-exclusive right to use the software for an indefinite period of time.
+This right is non-transferable.
+The Customer is not permitted to grant usage rights to any third party.
 Usage is limited to a single computer unless a network licence (multi-user licence) is purchased.
 Software must be fully erased from any hardware being replaced by new hardware.
 Software may not be installed on multiple hardware units at the same time, whether for storage, use or to keep on hand.

-4. In the case of network licences, usage rights are granted for the agreed work-stations within the contractually specified local network.
-Customer is required to prevent any usage by a third party.
+4. In the case of network licences, usage rights are granted for the agreed workstations within the contractually specified local network.
+The Customer is required to prevent any usage by a third party.

-5. Unless required otherwise by law, Customer is not authorised to duplicate, distrib-ute, make publicly available, lease, modify or edit software or any written docu-mentation provided.
+5. Unless required otherwise by law, the Customer is not authorised to duplicate, distribute, make publicly available, lease, modify or edit software or any written documentation provided.

 6. Copyright and registration information, particularly software registration codes, may not be removed or altered.

-7. We are authorised, without prejudice to other rights, to demand a contractual pen-alty determined on a case-by-base basis in accordance with Section 315 BGB for each case in which Customer culpably violates the above provisions.
+7. We are entitled, without prejudice to other rights, to demand a contractual penalty determined on a case-by-case basis in accordance with Section 315 BGB for each case in which the Customer culpably violates the above provisions.
 The amount of the contractual penalty may be reviewed by the competent court.

-8. Third parties as defined in Section E include Customer affiliates as well as geo-graphically or organisationally separate entities, such as branch offices.
+8. Third parties as defined in Section E include Customer affiliates as well as geographically or organisationally separate facilities, such as branch offices.

-3. For delivery periods or continuing obligations lasting longer than six weeks, we are entitled to pass on to Customer any increase in procurement, delivery or personnel costs (wages, non-wage labour costs) arising in the meantime by raising the af-fected prices enough to offset the increased costs.
+3. For delivery periods or continuing obligations lasting longer than six weeks, we are entitled to pass on to the Customer any increase in procurement, delivery or personnel costs (wages, non-wage labour costs) arising in the meantime by raising the affected prices enough to offset the increased costs.

-4. In the case of a contract to produce a work under which we are the Party pro-ducing the work, if Customer terminates said contract in accordance with Sec-tion 649 BGB before performance has started, we are entitled to 5 % of the agreed total remuneration.
-We are entitled to claim a higher, appropriate amount of remu-neration.
+4. In the case of a contract for work under which we are the Party producing the work, if the Customer terminates said contract in accordance with Section 648 BGB before performance has started, we are entitled to 5 % of the agreed total remuneration.
+We are entitled to claim a higher, appropriate amount of remuneration.

-6. Any multi-use pallets used to deliver Goods will be exchanged according to the following provisions.
-Upon delivery of palletised Goods, Customer must return an equal number of exchangeable pallets of the same type and quality, or deliver them to us carriage paid within one month.
+6. Any multi-use pallets used to deliver goods will be exchanged according to the following provisions.
+Upon delivery of palletised goods, the Customer must return an equal number of exchangeable pallets of the same type and quality, or deliver them to us carriage paid within one month.
 Exchangeability is determined by UIC leaflet 435-4 (International Union of Railways).
-According to regulations, transferred pal-lets become the property of the recipient; they must be compensated with pallets of the same type and quality.
-If pallets are not returned on time, if they are not exchangeable, or if they are not of the same type and quality, we are entitled to invoice Customer for the price of new pallets.
-Customer is free to provide evidence supporting an “old-for-new” deduction or lower loss amount.
+According to the indented purpose, transferred pallets become the property of the recipient; they must be compensated with pallets of the same type and quality.
+If pallets are not returned on time, if they are not exchangeable, or if they are not of the same type and quality, we are entitled to invoice the Customer for the price of new pallets.
+The Customer is free to provide evidence supporting an “old-for-new” deduction or lower loss amount.

-1. Customer consents to receiving electronic invoices, which we may submit through an authorised representative.
-Unless agreed otherwise, invoices will be sent to the default address, fax number or e-mail address indicated by Customer.
+1. The Customer also consents to receiving electronic invoices.
+We may submit invoices through an intermediary or authorised representative.
+Unless otherwise agreed, invoices will be sent to the general address, fax number or e-mail address indicated by the Customer.

 3. Payments are considered on time if funds are available to us by the payment due date.
 Cheques or bills of exchange count towards payment—in the amount corresponding to the full value minus all expenses—only once they have been redeemed.
 We are not required to redeem cheques or bills of exchange by the payment due date.

-4. We are entitled to apply Customer’s payment to the oldest outstanding invoice even if Customer has specified its appropriation.
+4. We are entitled to apply the Customer’s payment to the oldest outstanding invoice even if the Customer has specified its appropriation.

-1. Customer may set off only those receivables which are undisputed or have been established with legal effect.
-Rights of retention may only be exercised by Cus-tomer in the case of undisputed or legally established receivables arising from the same legal relationship.
+1. The Customer may set off only those claims which are undisputed or have been established with legal effect.
+Rights of retention may only be exercised by the Customer in the case of undisputed or legally established claims arising from the same legal relationship.

 2. Entitlements against us may not be assigned unless Section 354a of the German Commercial Code (HGB) applies.